emanuelhuber/RGPR/README.md

     - [x] Sensors & Software file format (.DT1, .HD)
     - [x] MALA file format (.rd3, .rad)
     - [x] SEG-Y file format (.sgy) from RadSys Zond GPR device

-    - [ ] ...
-    - [ ] Do you miss your preferred file format?
+    Do you miss your preferred file format?
 Send me the file format description with a test file and I will adapt the RGPR-package to support this file format.

 * RGPR only support reflection data such as surface-based GPR data (no support for cross-borehole GPR data)
-* the documentation is still incomplete (but check the tutorials)
+* the documentation is still incomplete (but check the tutorials, http://emanuelhuber.github.io/RGPR)

 This is an ongoing project.
 If you have any questions, don't hesitate to contact me: